danmarksmiljoeportal/rotter/README.md

 Must enable TLS 1.2 before contacting the service:
 `ServicePointManager.SecurityProtocol |= SecurityProtocolType.Tls12`

-#### 1.6.
+## 1.5.
 Contact RotteWS from C# code

 `Rotte.WsTrust` library project is located `\src\Exmample\Rotte.WsTrust` consists of WsFed authentication and Rotte service contracts code, download it and add to your web app project as libarary

 `Rotte.WsTrust` already add RotteWS service reference by Visual Studio
 ![image.png](/assets/images/09.png)

 In below code, `Page_Load` event method shows how get RotteWS service instance from ActAs security token in the web app
 ![image.png](/assets/images/10.png)

-## 2. How to integrate with a desktop app
+# 2. How to integrate desktop app to the Rotter service

-As Web app, WsFed (SOAP) on Desktop app (WPF, Winform) only supports .NET Framework (recommended 4.5 or later), doesn't work with other Framework: NET Core ... or languages: java and PHP ...
+A typical scenario where your desktop app needs to access the Rotter service (RotteWS) is:

+1. Your desktop app authenticates a user against a local identity provider using Windows authentication, or authenticates against the Miljoeportal.dk identity provider using username & password.
+2. Your app sends the token in `#1` to the Miljoeportal.dk identity provider to exchange for another SAML token.
+3. Your app uses the new SAML token to access the Rotter service on behalf of the user.

+The Miljoeportal.dk identity provider uses WSTrust 1.4 so your desktop application needs to use a technology that has support for it such as .NET Framework (4.5 or later is recommended) or Java.
+Please note that .NET Core does not have sufficient support for WSTrust.

 Following step by step to setup WsFed for desktop app:

 - Setup application configuration
 - Login with DMP (Identify) user
 - Login with Windows Auth (ADFS)

+To start with, you need to Contact DMP to establish a trust relationship between your application and its Miljoeportal.dk identity provider.
+The setup between your app and your local identity provider is out of the scope of this guideline.

-#### 2.1.
+## 2.1.
 Setup application configuration

 Looking at App.config as example for configuration, located at `/src/Example/WsFed.WpfApp`

 The configuration must have elements:

 1. configSections element
 Declare configuration element included in App.config:  RotteredenService

 2. RotteredenService element